topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 # 6. Ubuntu OS partition resize
 We also provide an Ubuntu OS.
-By following this section, you can download the Ubuntu image, upload it to the board, and expand the allocated eMMC storage capacity.
+By following this chapter, you can download the Ubuntu image, upload it to the board, and expand the allocated eMMC storage capacity.

 <br/><br/><br/>

 ## 6.1 Download Ubuntu Image
-Official of TOPST D3-G is based on Ubuntu 22.04.
+Official of D3-G is based on Ubuntu 22.04.
 You can download the image file here.

 <img src="https://github.com/topst-development/Documentation/assets/161264431/83d93c78-6437-4f96-a0bf-23f22da1aba1">